codedownio/sandwich/sandwich-site/docs/intro.md

 import styles from "../src/pages/styles.module.css";

 Sandwich is a test framework for Haskell, inspired by and (almost) a drop-in replacement for [Hspec](http://hspec.github.io/).

-Sandwich has a number of powerful features and integrations, such as:
+It has a number of powerful features and integrations, such as:
 * Interactive terminal UI interface for viewing test progress and results.
 * Built-in [profiling](/docs/profiling) support.
 * Integrations such as [Hedgehog](/docs/extensions/sandwich-hedgehog), [QuickCheck](/docs/extensions/sandwich-quickcheck), and [Selenium](/docs/extensions/sandwich-webdriver).